Table of Contents

 So overall at this point there is not much research indicating meaningful health benefits of organic food consumption, though there is evidence indicating a detrimental effect of organophosphate consumption in pregnant women and young children.
 However, it’s not completely clear to what degree dietary intake will contribute to this vs other environmental considerations.(Holme, 2016)

 Regardless, if you want to minimize exposure to exogenous pesticides but cannot afford to buy exclusively organic food, there are a couple options.
-Washing produce with baking soda helps remove some of the pesticides(Yang, 2017) and is discussed with practical considerations here.
-Some types of fruits and vegetables yield more pesticide exposure than others; you can consider specifically purchasing organic for higher risk types.
+Washing produce with baking soda helps remove some of the pesticides(Yang, 2017) and is discussed with practical considerations here, though a study with apples found that peeling or not peeling the apples likely will not make a difference given the low overall levels of pesticides seen.(Lecerf, 2023) Some types of fruits and vegetables yield more pesticide exposure than others; you can consider specifically purchasing organic for higher risk types.
 An overview of the potential risk of different types of produce is here.
 However, it is important to consider just how much of the pesticide-laden foods would need to be consumed to pose a problem, and when doing so there does not seem to be much if any reason to be fearful, as discussed here.

 Thus, I generally believe that purchasing organic is more of a gimmick than evidence-based practice, though there could be merit regarding avoiding organophosphates in pregnant women and small children.
 As we see frequently in the fields of nutrition and health, more research is needed to better determine the true merits, if any, of organic food.